qawemlilo/ping-monitor/README.md

 - `down` - Not good, website is down.
 - `stop` - Fired when the monitor has stopped.
 - `error` - Fired when there's an error
+- `timeout` - Fired when the http request times out